Our Team

 Opening Dogma in 2006, Megan went from being an independant contractor working privately with clients, teaching classes out of multiple vet clinics, and developing behaviour programs for the Cochrane Humane Society and Animal Rescue Foundation.
 She opened the Chinook location in 2008 and launched Dogma Academy in 2009.
 The second facility was opened in Killarney in 2012.

 Since then, Megan has become an active volunteer through local rescue organizations.
 Wanting to do more for her industry, Megan served on the Board for the Assocation of Professional Dog Trainers for 5 years.
 She served as Chair in 2018 and was the first Canadian in this role.
 Megan currently serves on the City of Calgary Licensing and Community Standards Appeal Board and the Canadian Association of Professional Dog Trainers.
-She will become Chair of this organization in 2023.
+She is currently serving as Chair for this organization.

 Regularly featured in various publications, podcasts, and more, Megan provides education to dog owners and trainers through her business, online resources, and through speaking engagements.
 She believes life is too short to not do what we love, so strives to inspire and encourage others to follow their dreams.